zak-45/SpleeterGUI-Chataigne-Module/README.md

 see this for ffmpeg:
 > ffmpeg download : https://ffmpeg.org/download.html

+Win user can use winget:
+> winget install ffmpeg
+>

-For Win users, portable version has been setup with all prerequest.
+For Win users, portable version has been setup with all prerequest (except ffmpeg).
 >
 >[Win Installer](https://github.com/zak-45/SpleeterGUI-Chataigne-Module/releases)